talon-one/talon_one.js/docs/ManagementApi.md

 <a name="searchCouponsAdvanced"></a>
 # **searchCouponsAdvanced**
-> InlineResponse2003 searchCouponsAdvanced(applicationId, campaignId, opts)
+> InlineResponse2001 searchCouponsAdvanced(applicationId, campaignId, body, opts)

 Get a list of the coupons that match the given attributes